University

+The oldest universities with the former criteria were University of Bologna, University of Paris, University of Oxford, University of Cambridge and University of Palencia.

 History

 The University of Bologna in Italy, founded in 1088, is the world's oldest university in continuous operation.

 Definition

 The original Latin word universitas refers in general to "a number of persons associated into one body, a society, company, community, guild, corporation, etc".
 As urban town life and medieval guilds developed, specialized associations of students and teachers with collective legal rights (these rights were usually guaranteed by charters issued by princes, prelates, or their towns) became denominated by this general term.
 Like other guilds, they were self-regulating and determined the qualifications of their members.

 In modern usage, the word has come to mean "an institution of higher education offering tuition in mainly non-vocational subjects and typically having the power to confer degrees".
 The earlier emphasis on its corporate organization is no longer the primary feature by which a modern university is recognized.

 The original Latin word referred to degree-awarding institutions of learning in Western and Central Europe, where this form of legal organisation was prevalent and from where the institution spread around the world.

 Graduation ceremony on Convocation day at the University of Oxford.
 The Pro-Vice-Chancellor in MA gown and hood, Proctor in official dress and new Doctors of Philosophy in scarlet full dress.
 Behind them, a bedel, a Doctor and Bachelors of Arts and Medicine graduate.